 Current Location: Lecturer, Department of Sociology, Johns Hopkins University.

 Dissertation Title: "Capturing Complexity: Experimental Systems and Epistemic Scaffolds in Animal Behavior Genetics" (2011).

-Current Location: Assistant Professor in the Department of Medical History and Bioethics, University of Wisconsin, Madison.
+Current Location: Associate Professor in the Department of Medical History and Bioethics, University of Wisconsin, Madison.

 Dissertation Title: "Silkworms, Science and Nation: A Sericultural History of Genetics in Modern Japan" (2012).

 Current Location: Senior Research Scholar, Max Planck Institute for the History of Science

 Dissertation Title: "A Global Genome?
 Comparing the Development of Genetic Testing for Breast Cancer in the United States and Britain" (2002).

 Current Location: Professor, Ford School of Public Policy, University of Michigan.

 Dissertation Title: "Vertebrate Paleontology and the Evolutionary Synthesis, 1894-1944" (2008).